 AV (1 bit): This must be set to 0 for audio sources, and 1 for video sources.

 Capture sources that provide related views of the same scene (such as an endpoint’s camera and microphone) must share the same Scene ID section of their CSI.
+Capture sources the do not provide related views of the same scene (such as an endpoint’s camera and content source) must not shared the same Scene ID section of their CSI.

 Devices that have static sources with CSIs must signal them as part of their sender source advertisement: see the next section on multi-source advertisement for this syntax.
 CSIs should be included in all media packets generated.